 If the space around the targeted paver is filled with sand, used the screwdriver to push it out while using the broom to sweep it away.
 If mortar has been used instead of sand, a hammer and chisel can separate it from the adjacent blocks.
 The common way to remove a paver is to use a screwdriver to pry it up so it can be manually grasped.
-Alternatively, a couple stiff coat hanger wires can be used.
-Bend enough of the top length of each wire to a 90 degree angle to form a handle.
-Next, bend one inch of the bottom at a 90 degree angle in the opposite direction.
+Alternatively, a couple of stiff coat hanger wires can be used.
+Bend enough of the top length of each wire to a 90-degree angle to form a handle.
+Next, bend one inch of the bottom at a 90-degree angle in the opposite direction.
 These tools can then be slid along each side of the block and turned inward to lift the block from below.

 With the block out of the way, the hammer and chisel are used to knock mortar off surrounding blocks if necessary.
 Use the ruler to compare the thickness of the new paver to the sides of the open space.
 If needed, add enough sand to leave the new paver level with the surrounding blocks and use the old paver to pack it down.